This juicy and flavorful beef sausage is easy to make at home with lean ground beef, spices, and olive oil.

 - Divide the mixture into four ½-inch thick patties.
 You can also divide it into eight small patties if you wish.

 - Heat the olive oil in a large skillet over medium heat.
-Add the patties and cook them until browned and cooked through, 4-5 minutes per side.
+Add the patties and cook them until browned and cooked through, for about 4-5 minutes per side.

 Notes